Learning how to make a killer stir-fry can enable you to massively improve your diet. No other cooking skill will carry you farther.

 - Adding seasonings

-When your stir-fry features a wide assortment of vegetables, it means you’ll have more colors, textures, and flavors.
-Two rules I try to follow each time I stir-fry is that I try to include as many colors of the rainbow as I can, and I always include a rich green leafy vegetable.
+Prepare your stir-fry with a wide assortment of vegetables and you’ll enjoy more colors, textures, and flavors.
+I have two rules I try to follow every time.
+First, I try to include as many colors of the rainbow as I can.
+And second, I always include a rich green leafy vegetable (like kale, spinach, bok choy, or collard greens.)

 To further ramp up your stir-fry’s nutrition, you might also strive to include:

-- A cruciferous vegetable (broccoli, cauliflower, cabbage, Brussels sprouts)
+- At least one cruciferous vegetable (broccoli, cauliflower, cabbage, Brussels sprouts)

-- A root vegetable (carrots, potatoes, sweet potatoes, radishes)
+- At least one root vegetable (carrots, potatoes, sweet potatoes, radishes)

 Choosing a Protein-Rich Topping

 Three traditional protein-rich toppings are tofu, tempeh, or chopped nuts or seeds.
-You don’t have to add one of these toppings, but if you do your meal will gain staying power, and you won’t be hungry an hour after eating.
+You don’t have to add one of these toppings, but doing so gives your meal gain more staying power so you won’t be hungry an hour after eating.
 Plus, these toppings can make a measurable difference in your daily protein intake.

-I generally use tofu as my stir-fry topping, since it’s cheap, full of protein, and a perfect complement to vegetables.
-I like to cut my tofu into 2 centimeter thick slices, then cook in oil for at low-medium about four minutes on each side.
+I generally use tofu as my stir-fry topping, since it’s cheap, protein-rich, and goes perfectly with vegetables.
+I like to cut my tofu into 2 centimeter thick slices, then cook in oil for at low-medium for a few minutes on each side.
 I’ll usually cook the tofu and then put it aside before I start cooking the vegetables.
 You can also prepare tempeh this way, but because it’s denser than tofu you’ll cut it more finely—usually a bit more than a half centimeter in thickness.
+Fry each side of the tempeh until it starts to turn golden.

-If you’re going with chopped nuts or seeds as your topping consider peanuts, almonds, cashews, hemp, sunflower, and sesame.
-You can roast these items in your wok or skillet with a few drops of oil and a dash of tamari beforehand, then put them aside when you begin making your stir-fry.
+Topping your stir-fry with chopped nuts is another great way to boost protein, plus it adds some nice texture.
+Consider peanuts, almonds, or cashews.
+You can also top your stir-fry with seeds like hemp, sunflower, or sesame.
+Whether you’re using nuts or seeds, you can roast these items in your wok with a few drops of oil and a dash of tamari beforehand, then put them aside when you begin making your stir-fry.

 Making a Sauce (Optional)

 You might also wish to make a sauce for your stir-fry.
 The classic, unbeatable choice is a basic peanut sauce made from coconut milk, peanut butter, garlic, and ginger.
-And here are some other ideas for delicious sauces:
+And here are some other sauce ideas:

 - Coconut milk with chili paste